It’s time to update and revive your over-edited, old-fashioned executive resume. A modern, focused, targeted resume can make all the difference.

-How To Begin the Executive Resume Updating Process
+How To Begin the Process of Updating Your Old-Fashioned Executive Resume

-Instead of working from, and trying to perfect, your out-of-date mishmash of a resume, back up and start at the beginning.
+Instead of working from, and trying to perfect, your out-of-date, old-fashioned executive resume, back up and start at the beginning.

 Whether you have no resume, a so-so resume or what you consider to be a brilliant resume, start here: